SAME DAY CARE CLINIC PARTNERSHIP

-At WHC, we take the health and safety of our community very seriously and do everything we can to keep people safe as they use our services.
+At WHC, we take the health and safety of our community very seriously, and we do everything we can to keep people safe as they use our services.
 We are closely following updates and recommendations from:

 We currently provide appointments for the following essential services (appointments are by phone whenever possible):

-- abortion (both surgical and medication abortion) including intake and follow-up
+- abortion (both aspiration and medication abortion) including intake and follow-up

 - emergency contraception